 - Retail locations

-Notably Realty Mogul does also offer private placements via their platform.
+Notably, although the main Realty Mogul REITs are open to non-accredited investors, the platform does also offer private placements via their platform.
 However this aspect of the site is only available to accredited investors.

 Platforms For Accredited Investors Only